Schools and Education Settings

 Providing a school report

 It is essential that we have as much information about the child at the point of referral.
 This helps us to decide what might be the best intervention and support to offer to the child and family.
 The information about the child’s academic ability, social and emotional, behaviour, strengths and SEND needs is key to our assessment.
-Therefore when a makes a referral we require the staff member who knows the child best to complete the school report section of the referral form.
+Therefore, when making a referral we require the staff member who knows the child best to complete the school report section of the referral form.

 Our Referral Criteria